Cybersecurity and sociotechnical systems

 After completing her bachelor's in systems science at Uppsala University, Astrid Hellström Ryckert wanted to delve deeper into cybersecurity.

-"I was drawn to the master's program in Innovation, Security, and Defence because it's not just IT, and it aligns perfectly with the broadening interests I have."
+"I was drawn to the master's program in Innovation, Defence and Security because it's not just IT, and it aligns perfectly with the broadening interests I have."

 "In systems development, you can easily get stuck behind a screen coding, whereas I'm interested in cybersecurity on a broader and higher societal level.
 For instance, I wrote my bachelor's thesis on cybersecurity in Swedish hospitals.
 And if you're interested in the civilian defence of systems like electrical systems, infrastructure, and public transport, then the Swedish Defence University is perfect."